Docs

 ...then you can preview a Build against your dev database by running:

-$ DATABASE_CONNECTION_NAME=dev hb preview
+$ DATABASE_CONNECTION_NAME=dev hb build

 Environment variables are resolved in the following order: